Updated: Jul 9

 There's always going to be an element of risk involved in marriage because it's impossible to know everything about another person, but we should at least be able to place ourselves in the best position to see the other person as clearly as possible before entering into a permanent covenant with them.

 That means we remove obstructions that would hinder our ability to see them.
-We clear out any haze.
-Remove any impediments that would limit our ability to perceive the other person as they are.
+We clear out any haze (ever tried to drive a car in the winter when all the windows are iced and fogged?)
+Remove impediments that would limit our ability to perceive the other person as they are.
 And in the intoxication of romantic love only a few things could be more difficult.

 One major obstruction to clear perception is what I call the sex haze.
-The sex haze is the intoxicating side-effects of being physically intimate with someone you care for deeply.
-It's a very good thing, at the right time.
+The sex haze is the complicated matrix of side-effects that come with being physically intimate with someone you care for deeply.
+These side-effects are good, at the right time.

-As a priest I have heard people say all sorts of things about having sex before marriage, but most of it seems to boil down to two main things: fear (e.g. fear of losing the other person if they don't offer themselves in that way/fear of incompatibility/fear of being thought of as prudish), and/or the inability to practice self-control.
+As a priest I have heard people say all sorts of things about having sex before marriage, but most of it seems to boil down to two main things: fear (e.g. fear of being thought of as old fashioned and out-of-touch/fear of losing the other person if they don't offer themselves in that way/fear of incompatibility/fear of being thought of as prudish), and/or the inability to practice self-control.

 First let me say that I do not think that just because someone sleeps with their partner before getting married that their marriage will be doomed.
 Nor do I think that if a couple waits to have sex until they are married that their marriage will automatically succeed.
 But I do believe that abstaining from sex until marriage allows a person the best opportunity to see their mate as clearly as possible.